gnastnosaj/Filter/README.md

 ## LICENSE

-Filter is released under the terms of the MIT license.See [COPYING](https://github.com/gnastnosaj/Filter/blob/develop/COPYING) for more information or see <https://opensource.org/licenses/MIT>.
+Filter is released under the terms of the GPL_V3 license.See [COPYING](https://github.com/gnastnosaj/Filter/blob/develop/COPYING) for more information or see <http://www.gnu.org/licenses/#GPL>.